TheThingsIndustries/lorawan-stack-docs/doc/content/api/concepts/auth/_index.md

 Authentication is the process of verifying the _identity_ of the caller.
 If the caller provides a valid, non-expired API key, the caller is authenticated.

-Authorization is the process of determining _access rights_ of an authenticated caller. {{% tts %}} handles authorization using Rights.
+Authorization on the other hand, is the process of determining if the authenticated caller has the _necessary rights_ to perfrom the requested action. {{% tts %}} handles authorization using Rights.
 Each API key is assigned a set of rights and {{% tts %}} checks this against the API call being made.
-For example, if the API call is to update a user but the key only has rights to read users, then this call will be rejected.
+For example, if the API call is to update a user but the API key only has rights to read users, then this call will be rejected.

-For a full list of available rights, check the [reference]({{< ref "/api/reference/grpc/application" >}}).
+For a full list of available rights, check the [reference]({{< ref "/api/reference/grpc/user" >}}).

 ### Creating User API Keys